JustinMont07/TemperatureConversionApp/README.md

 ## Overview

 The Temperature Converter app is a simple React Native application that allows users to convert temperatures between Celsius and Fahrenheit.
 The app provides a user-friendly interface for quick and easy temperature conversions.
-The background changes depending on the temperature entered in order to represent if it is below or above freezing.
+The background changes depending on the temperature entered to represent whether it is below or above freezing.

 ## Features